 Joshua Schindler, MD - Director

-Dr. Schindler is an Assistant Professor and the Medical Director of the OHSU-Northwest Center for Voice and Swallowing.
+Dr. Schindler is an Associate Professor and the Medical Director of the OHSU-Northwest Center for Voice and Swallowing.
 He graduated from Stanford in 1993 with bachelor's degrees in both Classics and Biology.
 In 1998, he received his medical degree from the University of California, San Francisco and is a member of the Alpha Omega Alpha Society.
 After completing his residency in Otolaryngology at Johns Hopkins Medical Center, he undertook fellowship training in Head and Neck Surgery at Johns Hopkins and Laryngology at Vanderbilt University Medical Center.
 He is board certified in Otolaryngology-Head and Neck Surgery and is a Fellow of the American Academy of Otolaryngology-Head and Neck Surgery.

 Dr. Schindler's current clinical interests include voice disorders in both professional and non-professional voice users, swallowing disorders, breathing and upper airway disorders, and cancer of the upper aerodigestive tract.
 His research interests include molecular diagnosis and management of early vocal fold cancers, treatment of spasmodic dysphonia and other neurologic voice disorders, and hoarseness in association with laryngopharyngeal reflux.